ros2/rmw_zenoh/zenoh_cpp_vendor/QUALITY_DECLARATION.md

 The license for `zenoh_cpp_vendor` is Apache 2.0, and a summary is in each source file, the type is declared in the [`package.xml`](package.xml) manifest file, and a full copy of the license is in the [`LICENSE`](../LICENSE) file.
 The vendored library, `zenoh-c` and `zenoh-cpp` license is Apache 2.0 as stated in its [quality declaration](zenoh_q_declaration.md) document (Section 5.iii).

-TODO(ahcorde): Review link
-There is an automated test which runs a linter that ensures each file has a license statement.
-[Here](https://ci.ros2.org/view/nightly/job/nightly_linux-aarch64_release/lastBuild/testReport/zenoh_cpp_vendor/) can be found a list with the latest results of the various linters being run on the package.

 ### Copyright Statements [3.iv]

 The copyright holders each provide a statement of copyright in each source code file in `zenoh_cpp_vendor`.